Rent vs Buy: Comparing the Costs of Owning vs. Renting a Home

 Truehold’s Sale-Leaseback

-Truehold’s Sale-Leaseback is a great option for homeowners who want to gain freedom from homeownership costs, without downsizing or moving to a new rental property.
-With Truehold, you sell your home for 100% of the verified home value.
-Then, you continue to live in your home for as long as you like while paying market rent.
+Truehold ’s Sale-Leaseback is a great option for homeowners who want to gain freedom from homeownership costs, without downsizing or moving to a new rental property.
+Considerations when downsizing are important, but with Truehold, you sell your home for 100% of the verified home value.
+Then, you continue to live in your home for as long as you like while paying renter market price.
 For the duration of your lease term, Truehold will cover your home maintenance costs so you can enjoy living at home, free from the burdens of homeownership.

-If you think Truehold might be the right option for you or a loved one, give us a call at 314-353-9757, or fill out the form below to receive a free info kit on our Sale-Leaseback solution.
+As you can see, there are a variety of advantages of renting a home — especially if its a home you’ve already grown to love!
+If you think Truehold might be the right option for you or a loved one, give us a call at 314-353-9757 , or fill out the form below to receive a free info kit on our Sale-Leaseback solution.

 Lucas Grohn headshot